kazisean/website/content/posts/questions.md

 ![man in a spacesuit](/img/space.webp)

 A growing list of questions I’m eager to unpack, but haven’t had the headspace to tackle yet.
-If you can break down and explain any of them to me — bonus points for any great pointers of links, research papers, or real-world anecdotes — the next coffee (or bubble tea) is on me!
+If you can break down and explain any of them to me (bonus points for any great pointers of links, research papers, or real-world anecdotes) the next coffee (or bubble tea) is on me!
 [Email](mailto:kazi.h@nyu.edu)

 ## Startups